Spoon @ Coliseu | Porto | Review

-This was a highly antecipated concert in this autumnal schedule of concerts.
-“Hot Thougths” has been playing non stop on our minds since thursday and it’s all because of its brilliance.
-It’s really difficult to say anything other than amazing things about Spoon, one of the most influential bands of indie rock, but we’ll try our best.
+This was a highly anticipated concert in this autumnal schedule of concerts.
+"Hot Thougths" has been playing non stop on our minds since Thursday and it's all because of its brilliance.
+It's really difficult to say anything other than amazing things about Spoon, one of the most influential bands of indie rock, but we'll try our best.

 First things first, the opening act seemed to fit in perfectly with the whole atmosphere of the night, still with a half full venue, the London based (Italian born) Husky Loops - a band that we can see playing major festivals in the very near future.
 An experimental rock sound, reminiscent of early Arctic Monkeys if they had procriated with Royal Blood - a sound that sticks in your head, with some sensual guitar riffs that tell us that they're ready for stardom.
 A very good choice to start the night - check their headline tour during the winter around winter.
 Also you can listen to them on Spotify and tell me what you think (you'll like it - I have a feeling).